Stages of Becoming

 1988-1994

-Stage 5: Identity vs. Role Confusion (Adolescence, 12-18 years) Adolescents explore their identity, trying to figure out who they are.
+Identity vs. Role Confusion (Stage 5) Adolescents explore their identity, trying to figure out who they are.
 Successfully resolving this crisis leads to a strong sense of self, while failure can result in role confusion.

 The Fly Girls Dance Group, High School 1991 (2nd from bottom left)